When I was 14, my family was in a car crash on the way home from vacation. My dad died instantly.

 It’s good for you because the experience of grief allows you to heal so you can keep experiencing love - over and over again.

 Without it, you’d never recover - whether it’s the end of a sports season or the end of a decades long marriage. (again, it's not about comparing what was lost.
 Grief is the common denominator in any experience you have when you lose something or someone you love that allows you to heal and live again.)

-I’ve actually put together the single best way to turn your grief into the source of new direction in your life.
-That's available now in my free Insider's Guide.
+I’ve actually put together the single best way to turn your grief from the thing that is keeping you apart from everybody into the source of deep and meaningful relationships - new and old.
+That's available now in our free Insider's Guide.
 Click here to claim it.

 Sending big love your way today,